Derived Kan extension for strict polynomial functors: Abstract

 \section{Abstract}

-We construct and investigate basic properties of adjoint functors to the precomposition functor in the category of strict polynomial functors.
-As applications we get the proof of Touz\'e's conjecture on Ext groups between twisted functors and we obtain various known Ext--computations in a much simpler way.
+We investigate fundamental properties of adjoint functors to the precomposition functor in the category of strict polynomial functors.
+In particular, we obtain the proof of Touz\'e's Collapsing Conjecture on Ext--groups between twisted functors and refinement of a general program of computing Ext--groups between strict polynomial functors important in representation theory.\\\mbox{} \\ {\it Mathematics Subject Classification} (2010) 18A25, 18A40, 18G15.
+20G15.\\ {\it Key words and phrases:} strict polynomial functor; Ext--groups; formality.